lucashzhang/cdc-public-21/README.md

 ## Software Requirements & Tech Stack
 **Docker**: This app was built using Docker Containers.
 So, this is the only real requirement for the app.
 Docker needs to already be installed on the computer to keep setup to a minimum.

+Docker Images used:
+- [strapi/strapi](hhttps://hub.docker.com/r/strapi/strapi): this image automatically sets up the backend strapi server in a docker container
+- [node](https://hub.docker.com/_/node): this image is used in development to handle the react app as well as to create the production build through npm run build
+- [nginx](https://hub.docker.com/_/nginx): this image is used to host the ReactJS application in production mode
+- [jwilder/nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy): this image is used to setup the reverse proxy to deal with serving the backend and frontend together safely
+- [nginxproxy/acme-companion](https://hub.docker.com/r/nginxproxy/acme-companion): this image is to help with the SSL certificates needed for https

 **ReactJS**: ReactJS is a very popular framework developed by Facebook for recreating web applications.

 Additionally, the JavaScript libraries that I used are:
-- Framer/Motion: Useful and performative JavaScript Animation Library
+- [Framer/Motion](https://www.framer.com/motion/): Useful and performative JavaScript Animation Library
-- Node-sass: For styling, I personally dislike using CSS frameworks, but I still appreciate things that make CSS easier
+- [Node-sass](https://sass-lang.com/): For styling, I personally dislike using CSS frameworks, but I still appreciate things that make CSS easier

 **Strapi**: Strapi is NodeJS content management system.
 We are using it so that all directors can update site content with the minimum computer science knowledge.
 That way changes and new configurations can be made to the site as quickly as possible.